 - Abortive infection: About 5% of patients develop minor symptoms such as fever, malaise, sore throat, anorexia, myalgia, and headache.

-- Nonparalytic poliomyelitis: It is seen in 1% of patients, presented as aseptic meningitis.
+- Nonparalytic poliomyelitis is seen in 1% of patients who presented with aseptic meningitis.

 Sample: Poliovirus can be detected in specimens from the throat, feces (stool), and occasionally blood or cerebrospinal fluid (CSF).

 Virus isolation from stool specimens is the most sensitive method to diagnose poliovirus infection.
 Collecting at least two stool specimens 24 hours apart from suspected poliomyelitis patients is recommended to increase the probability of isolating poliovirus.
 Poliovirus may also be isolated from pharyngeal swabs.
 Isolation is less likely from blood or CSF.
 Samples should be collected early during the disease (ideally within 14 days after onset).